Excodibur/ioBroker.tahoma/README.md

 Generally, this adapter should support all devices that can be accessed via __tahomalink.com__, but for the adapter developer it is difficult to guarantee this.
 Mainly, because the documention of the used Somfy-API is (at least publically) non-existant and the developer can only test Somfy-devices which he owns himself, or is able to test with support of willing participants.

 The following Somfy devices were verified to work with this adapter:

+- S&SO RS100 io
-- Plug IO
+- Oximo io
-- RS 100 IO Smoove Uno
-- RS 100 IO Smoove Pure
-- Sun sensor Sunis IO
+- Sun sensor Sunis io
-- Temperature sensor IO
+- Temperature sensor io
-- Smoke Sensor IO
+- Smoke Sensor io
-- Adapter Plug IO
+- Adapter Plug io

 ## Configuration